 11251 B Ave., Auburn, CA 95603

-During our open animals, please transport directly to our WIC, where the animal will receive immediate care.
+During our open hours, please transport directly to our center, where the animal will receive immediate care.
 If you take it to a veterinarian, they will simply call us and we may not get the animals for hours.
 Time is of the essence, and you can help expedite by getting the animal right to us.

 Gold Country Wildlife Rescue (Placer County)